drkarim/watershed2wall/README.md

 # Post-processing for marker-controlled Watershed segmentation
 We have tested a Marker-controlled Watershed segmentation [ImageJ](https://imagej.nih.gov/ij/) implementation on CMR images of the left atrium.
 The Watershed process is run on the [Gradient magnitude](https://en.wikipedia.org/wiki/Image_gradient) of the CMR image.

 However, it requires post-processing for finalising the atrial wall segmentation.
-The following repository contains two separate that accomplish these tasks
+The following repository contains two separate that accomplish these post-processing tasks.

 ## Usage
 The usage for the first tool ```combinmask``` is: